 It can help if you have an employer willing to sponsor you, but this is extremely rare - unless you manage to find work with a multinational company and transfer to a US branch to gain entry to the country.
 The L-1 visa is an option for those within companies willing to transfer you to their US operation for up to five years.

 Employers looking to fill certain skilled positions can apply for H category visas.
 These include the H-1, for professionals and outstanding individuals, through to the H-2B temporary worker programme for seasonal workers, such as ski instructors.
 However, these are very limited in number and the application must be made by the employer rather than the individual.

-Visit the US Embassy & Consulates in the United Kingdom website to better understand the working visas for immigrants and nonimmigrants, but here's the overview:
+Visit the US Embassy & Consulates in the United Kingdom to better understand the working visas for immigrants and non-immigrants, but here's an overview:

-- Nonimmigrant visa - This is for those looking for a temporary stay in the US.
-It covers business, internships, summer work, a holiday or education;
+- Non-immigrant visa - This is for those looking for a temporary stay in the USA.
+It covers business, internships, summer work, a holiday or education.

 How to explain your UK qualifications to employers

 Employers normally recognise UK qualifications.
 This is highlighted by the fact some US nationals travel to the UK to study before returning home to work.
 However, it's worth checking that a UK degree will be accepted before you apply for a job.